How to apply for a permit to put a skip on the highway.

 - £160 to extend a skip permit - valid for one calendar month

-Payment can be made electronically by any debit or credit card issued by a bank in the EEA.
+Payment can be made electronically by any debit or credit card.

 You can expect your licence to be processed within five working days.

 Does tacit consent apply?